ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   * The transaction feerate is at least the `min_feerate` of the lowest-deadline UTXO spent, according to the `onchain_fee_schedule`.
-* The client calls `c=.sip.provide_funding_tx`, indicating
+* The client calls `c=.sip.sign_funding_bob`, indicating
   the `temporary_channel_id` and the funding transaction contents.
-  * The LSP validates that the spent swap-in-potentiam UTXOs can transition to the state `bob_secured`, and moves them to that state, associating them with the channel opening session.
+  * The LSP validates that the spent swap-in-potentiam UTXOs can transition to the state `bob_secured`, and moves them to that state, associating them with this channel opening session.
+  * The LSP creates the Bob-side signatures for the funding transaction.
+  * The LSP returns the Bob-side signatures.
 * The client sends `funding_created` with the transaction ID of the funding transaction.
-  * The LSP validates that the transaction ID matches the one from the previous `c=.sip.provide_funding_tx`.
 * The LSP sends `funding_signed`.
-* The client generates the Alice-role signatures for the channel funding transaction, then calls `c=.sip.sign_funding_alice` with those signatures.
+* The client generates the Alice-role signatures for the channel funding transaction, then calls `c=.sip.sign_funding_alice` with those signatures, as well as the details of the transaction.
-  * The LSP generates the Bob-role signatures for the channel funding transaction and broadcasts it.
+  * The LSP validates that the funding transaction, when constructed, has the same transaction ID as was sent in `funding_created`.
   * The LSP removes the association of the UTXOs involved with the channel open, so that abort no longer moves them to `bob_retried` state.
-  * The LSP returns the Bob-role signatures to the client.
   * The client also broadcasts the fully-signed channel funding transaction.
 * The LSP and client exchange `channel_ready` without waiting for